-Mosquitoes have tormented people lately with their capacity to spread sicknesses to people and creatures alike.
-Specifically, the feared West Nile Virus, as conveyed by mosquitoes, has had increased attention.
-This mosquito-borne malady was first found in Africa, in 1937.
-It didn’t show up in North America until 1999.
-As of recently, reports of this spreading infection and the yearly increment of deaths in America have started developing concerns and dread of this minor creepy crawly.
+Mosquitoes are obnoxious tormentors that are capable of spreading sicknesses to people and creatures alike.
+Specifically, the feared West Nile Virus, carried by mosquitoes, has had increased attention.
+This mosquito-borne malady was first found in Africa, in 1937 and didn’t show up in North America until 1999.
+As of recently, reports of this spreading infection and the yearly increment of deaths in America have started to develop concern and dread of this minor creepy crawly.

 Mosquitoes are grouped inside an indistinguishable request from genuine flies because of their single match of wings.
 Dissimilar to other genuine flies inside their request, these creepy crawlies have scaled wings and females have a long, needle-like mouthpiece.
 This mouthpiece stretches out and can puncture skin, empowering her to suck blood from her host.
-The male mosquitos, are not able to suck blood, but instead feeds on flower nectar.
+The male mosquitos, are not able to suck blood, but instead they feed on flower nectar.

 What They Look Like: Brown body with thin wings and six long, thin legs.